fobnail/docs/docs/flashing_preparation.md

 1. Power on dongle and connect it to debugger.
 2. Go to `nrf-hal` directory
-3. Run the fobnail-sdk container with `./run-container.sh`.
+3. Run the fobnail-sdk container with `run-fobnail-sdk.sh`.
 4. Go to `examples/blinky-demo-nrf52840`
 5. Execute `cargo embed --target thumbv7em-none-eabihf`.
 This command will build the sample app, flash it onto target device and spawn RTT console (sort of